John Manley: Political ideology

 Globe and Mail political columnist Lawrence Martin said Manley is "a broad-perspective pragmatist, who, while spending a lot of time with the Bay Street boys (you do that as an industry minister), has never been captive to them."

-In an interview for the British think-tank The Bruges Group, Manley said of then-Prime Minister Justin Trudeau's economic spending priorities: "I see commitments on spending programmes that will not necessarily add to Canada's productivity or support economic growth – so I'm one that's a bit worried about the trajectory that we are on".
+In an interview for the British think-tank The Bruges Group, Manley said of then-prime minister Justin Trudeau's economic spending priorities: "I see commitments on spending programmes that will not necessarily add to Canada's productivity or support economic growth – so I'm one that's a bit worried about the trajectory that we are on".

 Manley is an advocate for the abolition of the Canadian monarchy.
 This point of view created quite a controversy when, in response to a reporter's question, he stated "I don't think it's necessary for Canada to continue with the monarchy" during a 2002 tour of Canada by the Queen.

-Manley served as the Queen's official government escort when her 12-day tour concluded in the national capital region.
+Manley served as the queen's official government escort when her 12-day tour concluded in the national capital region.

 Honours and awards

-John Manley is a Companion of the Order of Canada.
+Manley is a Companion of the Order of Canada.

-Manley holds Honorary Doctorates from the University of Ottawa, Carleton University, the University of Toronto, Western University, the University of Windsor and York University.
+Manley holds honorary doctorates from the University of Ottawa, Carleton University, the University of Toronto, Western University, the University of Windsor and York University.

 Personal life

-John Manley is married to Judith Manley with whom he has three children.
+Manley is married to Judith Manley with whom he has three children.

 Manley is an avid marathon runner.

 He lives in Ottawa and Rideau Lakes.